Top 7 Scientific Ways to Learn Anything Faster

 It is generally a better idea to study for a bit every day rather than holding on until the last minute.
 In between study sessions, we suggest you take some time off to let your brain rest before jumping back into it.

 Form the habit of doing this, once or twice following each class or period of instruction, and then eventually move to three times a week.
-It wont be easy to find time for long study sessions, so spacing out your practice over a longer period of time is highly effective.
+It’s not easy to find time for long study sessions, so spacing out your practice over a longer period is highly effective.

-You can do small study sessions at a more regular rate and stick with it because you won’t get worn out from practicing as much as you would over a shortened period of time.
+You can do small study sessions at a more regular rate and stick with it because you won’t get worn out from practicing as much as you would over a shortened period.

 5. Say it out loud